borntofrappe/Practice-Front-End-Web-Development/Checkbox Challenge/README.md

 ## Update

 Solid practice.
 In the end I changed the erase method a bit, to allow it to clear multiple entries, were these to match in value.

+## Second Update

+Changed the `ctrl` key to be `shift` in line with the actual expectations of the challenge.